 The benefits of implementing ISO 14000 include improved environmental performance, reduced risk of pollution, increased compliance with environmental regulations, and improved public image.

 Organizations that have implemented ISO 14000 have reported a number of benefits, including:

 - Improved internal management

-- Improved company image
+- Improved company image and customer satisfaction

 - Improved public relations

 - Improved profits

 - Optimized resource allocation and organization

 - Probably fewer fines related to compliance and regulation